pooja614/Data-Analytics/SQL_Projects/Ecommerce_Performance_and_Website_Analysis/README.md

 ---

 ### 6. Intent Classification Is Powerful
-You learned to categorize question types and give each a dedicated pattern:
+Learnt to categorize question types and give each a dedicated pattern:
 ```
 Question Type          →    Pattern
 ─────────────────────────────────────────────